hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 When claiming conformance to the AU Core Medication profile:
 - AU Core Responders **SHALL** correctly populate `Medication.code.coding` with either a code from [Australian Medication](https://healthterminologies.gov.au/fhir/ValueSet/australian-medication-1) or [PBS Item Codes](https://build.fhir.org/ig/hl7au/au-fhir-base//ValueSet-pbs-item.html), or both, if a coded value is known.
-- AU Core Requesters **SHALL** accept a Medication resource without error if `Medication.code.coding` present with either a code from [Australian Medication](https://healthterminologies.gov.au/fhir/ValueSet/australian-medication-1) or [PBS Item Codes](https://build.fhir.org/ig/hl7au/au-fhir-base//ValueSet-pbs-item.html), or both.
+- AU Core Requesters **SHALL** accept a Medication resource without error if `Medication.code.coding` is present and containing any valid value.
+A valid value may be text, or may be a code from [Australian Medication](https://healthterminologies.gov.au/fhir/ValueSet/australian-medication-1) or [PBS Item Codes](https://build.fhir.org/ig/hl7au/au-fhir-base//ValueSet-pbs-item.html), or both, or some other code.

 Systems **MAY** populate and accept other code systems but this is not a requirement of AU Core.